 In 2016 she performed as Glasa and Feklusa in Leos Janacek’s 'Katja Kabanova', at Staatstheater Wiesbaden, in Germany.

 During the following season she played the role Eine Stimme von Oben in Richard Strauss's 'Frau Ohne Schatten', conducted by Vassilis Christopoulos and Eckerhard Stier and covered the role of Flosshilde from R.Wagner's Das Rheingold.

 She was awarded the scholarship of the International Associations of Wagner Societies, Bayreuth.

 In 2019 she sang the Alto solo in Mozart's 'Coronation Mass' in the Salzburg Cathedral, conducted by Gabor Hollerung.

 She performed at the world premiere of four works written by Jonathan Östlund, together with the Orchestra da Camera del Locarnese, in Ascona, Switzerland, during the New Year's Day concert of 2020; studio recordings will be released on a double CD Album this year.

-She worked with conductors and directors, among whom Pal Nemeth, Peter Oberfrank, Zsolt Hamar, Vassilis Christopolus, Eckehard Stier, Graziano Mandozzi, Andras Kürthy, Uwe Laufenberg, Matthew Wild, and has been performing operatic roles and concerts in Europe and in the United States.
+She worked with conductors and directors, among whom Pal Nemeth, Peter Oberfrank, Zsolt Hamar, Vassilis Christopolus, Eckehard Stier, Graziano Mandozzi, Andras Kürthy, Uwe Laufenberg, Matthew Wild, and has been performing in Europe and in the United States.

-She has also participated in a number of film projects, including in 'Chopin in der Oper', a documentary directed by Jan Schmidt-Garré, and in the cinematographic installation 'Sample Cities' by Gusztáv Hámos and Katja Pratschke, which was presented at many international film festivals, from India to Brazil.
+She has also participated in film projects, like 'Chopin in der Oper', a documentary directed by Jan Schmidt-Garré, and in the cinematographic installation 'Sample Cities' by Gusztáv Hámos and Katja Pratschke, which was presented at many international film festivals, from India to Brazil.

 Currently Lina is based in Vienna.